 The centre of the site is dominated by two, almost parallel drainage ditches.
+These drains flow into the Grand Canal.
 The vegetation between these drains are a mix of oBir, eBir, gMol, dh and dPter.
 An access route that is used by tractors (possibly turf cutters) is located in this area.